- What are Provincial Nominee Programs?

 - Right of permanent residence fee for your dependent child (if applicable): $500

 - Biometrics: $85

 - Biometrics (for a family of 2 or more): $170

 - Language Tests: costs will vary but expect to pay around $300 per test

 - Medical exams: costs will vary

-- Miscellaneous costs for certified translation, notaries, and any other necessary documents: costs will vary
+- Miscellaneous costs for certified translation, notaries, etc: costs will vary

 Comprehensive immigration advice tailored to your circumstances and goals.